-The demand for ‘green’ products is only continuing to grow, and marketers are more than willing to tap into our concerns about the environment for their own benefit.
+As the demand for ‘green’ products continues to grow, marketers are more than willing to tap into our concerns about the environment for their own benefit.

 Which is why we need to be ever vigilant of 'greenwashing'.